Mosquito Related Illnesses

 Things you can do to minimize mosquito bites:

-The best ways to kill mosquitoes in your home are with your hands, insecticide spray, or electronic rackets sold at superstores.
+The best ways to kill mosquitoes in your home are with your hands, insecticide spray, or electronic rackets (like tennis rackets) sold at superstores which give you the equivalent of much bigger hands to swing at them.
 Insecticide spray can have side effects such as headaches, especially for children.
-I can usually kill mosquitoes with my hands, but with hands or a racket, you should aim low because mosquitoes instinctually dive when they sense anything heading their way, be it a predator or your hand.
+I have read a lot about DEET and I am not very concerned about it, but some people are sensitive to DEET.
+I can usually kill mosquitoes with my hands, but with hands or a racket, you should aim a little bit low because many mosquitoes instinctively dive when they sense anything heading their way, be it a predator or your hand.

 Most mosquitoes are most active around sunrise and sunset, which is why you see a peak in activity around these times, but some mosquitoes are active all times of the day and night.
 There are several species active in Thailand.
 Some species seek shelter during the heat of the day.

 Most mosquitoes travel along the ground and are fairly energy conserving.
 People are usually aware of seeing only mosquitoes near eye level or on their arms, but most mosquito bites are on exposed lower extremities.
-I wear sandals almost all the time, and always wear thick socks (white is best but I usually dark brown or black which matches my clothes, and mine are too thick for mosquitoes so the color doesn't matter).
+I wear sandals almost all the time, and always wear thick socks (light colored socks are best but you may choose to wear dark brown or black to match your clothes, but whatever you wear, make sure they're too thick for mosquitoes to bite thru).
 I have never been bitten thru a thick sock.
 If only thin socks are available, then I will put on 2 or 3 pairs, but just 1 thick sock is enough.
 The problem is that thick socks that are easy to find in ordinary stores in northern countries are hard to find in Thailand, except at some sporting shops that attend to mountain hikers, so I stock up on socks whenever I travel to a northern country.
+The best place in Thailand to buy great thick socks is a shop chain called Green Cotton.
 Thick socks do not make me feel hot, and there are better ways to keep cool.